sebranly/simple-bot/README.md

 ## Scenario

 Here is a scenario you could witness by chatting with this bot.
-The goal here is to show that we, as developers, were able to use several several different AIML aspects
+The goal here is to show that we, as developers, were able to use several AIML aspects

-### Format for the examples:
+### Format for the examples
 ```
 i: this is what you should type with your keyboard (the input)
 o: this is what the bot will reply (the output)